dbeaver/jdbc-odbc-bridge-jre7/README.md

 ## Using the driver in DBeaver

 It was removed in DBeaver Community Edition **23.1**.

-To use it again, you will need to:
+You can start using [DBeaver PRO products](https://dbeaver.com) (they include brand new ODBC driver).

+Or, to use legacy driver in Community:

 1. Download [jdbc-odbc-bridge-jre7.jar](https://github.com/dbeaver/jdbc-odbc-bridge-jre7/raw/main/jdbc-odbc-bridge-jre7.jar) and [x64/JdbcOdbc.dll](https://github.com/dbeaver/jdbc-odbc-bridge-jre7/raw/main/x64/JdbcOdbc.dll)
 1. Create a new driver in DBeaver